Written by Katrien Luyten.

-Read the complete briefing on ‘Legal migration to the EU‘ in the Think Tank pages of the European Parliament.
+Read the complete briefing on ‘Temporary protection directive‘ in the Think Tank pages of the European Parliament.